BitJam/live-kernel-updater/README.md

 Update the kernel on a running antiX/MX live-usb or on an antiX/MX live-usb that is plugged into another system.
 The new kernel must already be installed.
-You will be prompted for info that is needed but not given in command line arguments.
+You will be prompted for information that is needed but was not given in the command line arguments.

 Commands:
    all         All commands below